Seeing a Dentist for Sleep Apnoea Treatment

 How Nourish Dental Care Can Help with Sleep Apnoea

 Nourish Dental Care uses the necessary technology to diagnose, treat and manage each patient’s condition.
-Dr. Eric Chionh who runs the practice has many years of experience treating a myriad of cases.
-He focuses on TMD, pain & sleep dentistry, dental implants and other mouth and jaw conditions.
+Dr. Eric Chionh who runs the practice has many years of experience treating myriad of cases.
+He focuses on TMD and other orofacial pain disorders, myofascial pain, pain & sleep dentistry, dental implants and other mouth and jaw conditions.